JanHerca/urantiapedia/output/wikijs/en/article/Nigel_Nunn/Elle_fremit_Au_Bord.md

 Vast planetary art, indeed!
 But as The Urantia Book reveals, the Life Carriers were denied an exquisite result by default.

 > “_From the Temple of New Life there extend seven radial wings, the resurrection halls of the mortal races.
 Each of these structures is devoted to the assembly of one of the seven races of time.
 There are one hundred thousand personal resurrection chambers in each of these seven wings terminating in the circular class assembly halls, which serve as the awakening chambers for as many as one million individuals.
 These halls are surrounded by the personality assembly chambers of the blended races of the normal post-Adamic worlds.
 Regardless of the technique which may be employed on the individual worlds of time in connection with special or dispensational resurrections, the real and conscious reassembly of actual and complete personality takes place in the resurrection halls of mansonia number one.
-Throughout all eternity you will recall the profound memory impressions of your first witnessing of these resurrection mornings._” ([Paper [UB 47:3.5](/en/The_Urantia_Book/47#p3_5))
+Throughout all eternity you will recall the profound memory impressions of your first witnessing of these resurrection mornings._” (<a id="a264_940"></a>[Paper [UB 47:3.5](/en/The_Urantia_Book/47#p3_5))

 _Change this bulb_